Longyearbyen: Culture

 The community council runs a number of cultural activities, such as a cinema, a youth club, a library and a gallery.
 Svalbard Church of the Church of Norway has the entire archipelago as its parish.
 The congregational hall is 126 m2 while the sitting room is 112 m2.
 The church is built in half-timber.
 There are two museums in town, Svalbard Museum and the Spitsbergen Airship Museum.
-Solfestuka ("Sun Festival Week") takes place each year during the week surrounding 8 March, the date sunlight is first visible in most of the town after the polar night that began the previous October (the first official sunrise is usually 16 February, but most of the town is still in shadow due to the surrounding mountains).
+Solfestuka takes place each year during the week surrounding 8 March, the date sunlight is first visible in most of the town after the polar night that began the previous October (the first official sunrise is usually 16 February, but most of the town is still in shadow due to the surrounding mountains).
 Dark Season Blues has been held annually in October since 2003.
 Polarjazz has been held in late January/early February since 1998.
-Since 2011, there has been a club of supporters for the Liverpool football team, called the "Liverbirds Svalbard".
+Since 2011, there has been a club of supporters for the Liverpool football team, called the Liverbirds Svalbard.
 Arctic Film Festival is a film festival held annually in the city's screening venue, Kulturhuset.

 An abandoned coal mine near Longyearbyen contains a steel vault constructed by Piql, a Norwegian data-storage company, alongside Store Norske Spitsbergen Kulkompani as a part of the Arctic World Archive project.
 The vault stores data of historical and cultural interest from several countries, as well as all of American multinational company GitHub's open source code.
 It was opened on 27 March 2017.

 The town houses Svalbard Bryggeri, the northernmost commercial brewery in the world.

 Sports

 The town's sole known organised sports club is Svalbard Turn.
 Svalbardhallen is an indoor sport centre that includes a multi-sport hall large enough for handball or three badminton courts, a shooting range, a climbing wall and a 25 m swimming pool.

 The town has no outdoor sports fields, and there are no known cases of a senior team in any indoor or outdoor sport participating in a national Norwegian competition (e.g. Norwegian Cup).
 An under-16 boys futsal team, representing Svalbard Turn, played in the small 2-day Per Bredesen Cup in Horten in March 2020.

-Beyond the walls of Svalbardhallen, the websites of Svalbard Turn claim they host the Spitsbergen Marathon and the Svalbard Skimaraton (42.0km freestyle, though many participants use classic style).
+Beyond the walls of Svalbardhallen, the websites of Svalbard Turn claim they host the Spitsbergen Marathon and the Svalbard Skimaraton (42 km freestyle, though many participants use classic style).